About Us | Who We Are

 The original founders of the Canadian Gift Association always envisioned a national organization representing the needs of members across the country - both regionally and in a centralized way.
 The acquisition of the Alberta Gift Fair and the Quebec Gift Fair from Daily Mail and General Trust plc (dmg) in April 2010 brought clarity to that vision.
 The Canadian Gift Association now produces over 28% of all trade show space occupied in the Top 50 shows in Canada, across every industry!

 The Toronto Gift Fair is the largest of any gift trade show held in Canada with more than one million square feet of exhibition space.
 Running twice annually, the event is housed in two facilities - the Toronto Congress Centre and International Centre.
-Housing over 1,000 exhibitors, the show attracts over 16,500 retail buyers from across Canada and around the world.
+Housing over 1,800 exhibitors annually, the show attracts over 24,600 retail buyers every year from across Canada and around the world.

 The Alberta Gift Fair has operated for more than 40 years and takes place each February and August at the Northlands facility in Edmonton.
-The Alberta Gift Fair is the second largest trade-only event of any industry in Western Canada, attracting over 12,000 attendees and more than 550 exhibitors to each show.
+The Alberta Gift Fair is the second largest trade-only event of any industry in Western Canada, attracting over 16,000 attendees annually and more than 800 exhibitors each year.

 The Quebec Gift Fair came to be more than 50 years ago and is held each March and August at the Place Bonaventure facility in downtown Montreal.
-The only gift fair in Quebec, each event attracts more than 8,000 attendees and more than 350 exhibiting companies.
+The only gift fair in Quebec, each event attracts more than 10,000 attendees and more than 500 exhibiting companies annually.
 Canadian suppliers and french manufacturers and exporters use the show to access and build market share in the predominantly french-speaking province.

 Retail News Magazine